 Why We Farm

-"Some of the reasons I decided to farm: to provide the healthiest food possible for my children – protecting them from the heavy pesticide residue found on food in commercial agriculture, to learn to grow food in a sustainable way, to work for something that I believe is positive for the environment, to be with my children more, to be outside more". - Ed
+"Some of the reasons I decided to farm: to provide the healthiest food possible for my children – protecting them from the heavy pesticide residue found on food in commercial agriculture, to learn to grow food in a sustainable way ". - Ed

 "For me, farming arose as a natural extension of our lifestyle.
 I farm because I like to grow and cook healthy, fresh food for my family and community.
 I farm because I love to be outside, close to the land, and need to feel connected to the rhythms of nature.
 I farm because I like to live a simple, self-sufficient life, and need to do work which I find meaningful.
 Finally, I farm because I am in awe of the mystery of life and working with the land gives me a practical and tangible way of practicing my spirituality." – Raluca